How to Parlay Bet on FanDuel | Complete Guide

 Unfortunately, the one thing that you can’t do is parlay futures bets, such as Josh Allen to win MVP and Jonathan Taylor to win Offensive Player of the Year.
 Luckily, there are enough options to satisfy your parlay fix in the NFL.

-The Super Bowl is the pinnacle event of sports betting, so you can expect to see a ton of options, and betting enticements like Super Bowl bonuses.
+The Super Bowl is the pinnacle event of sports betting, so you can expect to see a ton of options, and betting enticements like Super Bowl promos.
 Not only will there be traditional markets like point spreads, moneylines, totals, and props, but you’ll also see some novelty selections, like the coin toss and length of the national anthem.

 This is a terrific time to build a Same Game Parlay to hit that nice payout.